 Food Safety Course

-There are no prerequisites to taking the Level 1 Course.
+There are no prerequisites to taking the Person in Charge Certification Course.

 This course has been approved through Ohio Department of Health.